square-nine/minhero-towerofsages-allfiles/Recoding/BaseTopDownLevel looksies.md

 The *tiles* set the backing music, and have a unique generation function for small details on the floor, depending on the floor
 There are music override objects as well (i.e intro), and options to override with a louder/quieter noise

+Adding an object ususally requires these parameters:
+The name of the sprite
+X and Y coordinates
+X and Y scaling
+Rotation
+And that seems to be it for visuals :D
+I believe that depending on the name, different things (like overlays) happen as unique identifiers

+StaticData seems to reference BaseTopDownLevel a lot

 Quite a lot, and this is is not even the actual functions!